marcodelmastro/AdventOfCode2018/README.md

     * Weird sequence generation.
 For Part 2 it took me some time to understand why my ending condition for the brute force loop was not working for the input, while it did ok for the examples.
 It obviously had to do with the input format, and how the ending digit can be generated.

 * **Day 15**:
+    * Part 1: 2021-03-14.
+This took several sessions (and days) to get right.
+The most complicated part was to get the movements and distance measuring right: after many attempts, BFS (saving only path lenght) was the winning option!
+    * Part 2: 2021-03-14.
+Once Part 1 was done, modifications for Part 2 were simple!

 * **Day 16**:
     * Part 1: 2021-03-05.
 Opcodes!
 Implementation and then test of what index could represent one or more opcode values
     * Part 2: 2021-03-06.
 Now I need to solve the opcode/index correspondence matrix, then implement the virtual machine and run the program... :-)